STORYBOOKS

 Keeping energy levels high

 As well as 3 meals a day, snacks are important to keep young kids’ energy levels high throughout the day.
+Get into the habit of giving them a healthy mid-morning and mid-afternoon snack.

 Structure Your Family’s Eating

-Discourage eating on the run and random snacking.
-Instead, establish routines for breakfast, lunch, dinner and after-school snacks.
+Although hectic schedules can present challenges, discourage eating on the run and random snacking.
+Instead, establish routines meals

 Snack food tip